 Tips on How to Replace a BMW Shock Absorber and Strut Assembly

-If you want a smooth ride whenever and wherever you take your BMW, you have to make sure that your struts and shock absorbers are always in great condition.
-Changing your old BMW shock absorber and strut assembly is vital because it is responsible for making sure that your vehicle is stabilized even at high speeds.
-In turn, you will have a smooth, comfortable, and safe ride.
-Struts and shocks get worn out with use and will sometimes break if you've gone over bumpy terrain.
-The good thing is that you can easily get replacements from any auto parts store.
+If you want a smooth ride whenever and wherever you take your BMW, you have to make sure that your struts and shock absorbers are in great condition.
+Changing your old BMW shock absorber and strut assembly is vital because it is responsible for making sure that your vehicle is stable even at high speeds.
+Struts and shocks get worn out with use and may even break.
+The good thing is you can easily get a replacement.
 Installation is also easy.
 Check out the guide below:

 Required skill level: Intermediate

 Needed tools and materials

 - Floor jack

 Step 1: The first step in removing and installing anything from under your vehicle is to have it parked on a solid level surface.
 Make sure to set the parking brake and chock the rear wheels.
 These are important to avoid untoward accidents.
 When the vehicle is stable, you can now remove the front hub caps and loosen the front wheel lug nuts.

 Step 2: Using your floor jack, raise up the front of the vehicle.
 Then, secure your vehicle with jack stands on both sides.
 The pinch welds or the frame rails under your vehicle are the best locations for the stands.
 When the vehicle is secure, you can start removing the front wheel lug nuts and then the front wheels.

 Step 3: Next, remove the top nuts that secure your old BMW shock absorber and strut assembly to the frame mount inside the engine compartment.
 Make sure to leave the center nut.
 You should mark the lower mounting location on the hub for installation reference.
 The alignment will be close if the new assembly is installed in the same position.